WAPOR 75th Annual Conference

 Naomi C. Turner Prize: This prize honors the best paper written and presented at the annual conference by a student(s).
 This prize was endowed by WAPOR past president Fred Turner in memory of his mother.
 Fred was president of WAPOR from 1989-1990.
 The author(s) will receive $500.

-Submission: For the two prizes above, the author(s) will have had their abstract accepted for presentation to the WAPOR 75th Annual Conference.
-Authors will then submit their completed papers electronically by the deadline to be announced at a later date.
+Submission: For the prizes above, the author(s) will have had their abstract accepted for presentation to the WAPOR 75th Annual Conference.
+Authors will then submit their completed papers electronically by the deadline of September 30, 2022 (by 11:59 pm ET).
 Entries are expected to be approximately 15 to 25 pages in length and may have multiple authors.
 All authors on an entry must meet the eligibility requirements for the award.

 A panel of researchers from WAPOR’s membership–drawn from the academic, government, and commercial sectors–will judge submissions.
 Competitors will be notified of a decision prior to the start of the annual conference.
 The committees reserve the right not to give an award.